RigelFernandes/RigelFernandes.github.io/_about/publications.md

   const bibtex =
 `@inproceedings{vasconcelos2026ethical,
-  title={Ethical Aspects of Face Recognition Systems}, author={Borges de Vasconcelos, Nicholas and Bozzola, Mel and Bleiel, Adam and Fernandes, Rigel P. and Santos, Victor A. Azevedo Costa and Souza, Thiago}, booktitle={Proceedings of the 2nd Latin American Ethics on Artificial Intelligence}, series={LAAI-Ethics 2026}, year={2026},
+  title={Ethical Aspects of Face Recognition Systems}, author={Vasconcelos, Nicholas Borges de and Bozzola, Mel and Bleiel, Adam and Fernandes, Rigel P. and Santos, Victor A. Azevedo Costa and Souza, Thiago}, booktitle={Proceedings of the 2nd Latin American Ethics on Artificial Intelligence}, series={LAAI-Ethics 2026}, year={2026},